"A graphic artist who also writes is someone who does not change the ink." (Günter Grass)

-The Günter Grass-House at Lübeck's Glockengießerstraße 21 is a forum for literature and visual arts.
-The renowned Nobel Laureate lived in the environs of the Hanseatic City until his recent death in April 2015.
-The historic group of buildings therefore provides the ideal location for the presentation of his creative work within an up-to-date museum set-up.
+The Günter Grass-House on Lübeck's Glockengießerstraße 21 is a forum for literature and visual arts.
+The renowned Nobel laureate had his secretariat in this house, and he lived in the environs of the Hanseatic City until his death in April 2015.
+The historic group of buildings therefore provides the ideal location for presenting his creative work within an up-to-date museum set-up.

-The exhibition "Hitting the Imprecise With Precision" based on the collection continually provides new insights into the creative processes of the artist and shows up connections between the two worlds, the literary and the visual, in his creative work.
-The exhibition also highlights aspects in the life and work of Günter Grass who is known for causing public controversy both in his work and his political statements.
+The exhibition "Hitting the Imprecise With Precision" based on this collection continually provides new insights into the artist's creative process and shows the links between his literary world and his world of images.
+The exhibition also highlights aspects from the life and work of Günter Grass, some of them rare and memorable curiosities.

-In a separate series of exhibitions the museum presents artists who work in more than one creative discipline.
-Among those artists with dual or even multiple talents who have been shown at the museum are such diverse personalities as Johann Wolfgang von Goethe, Hermann Hesse, Gottfried Keller, Arno Schmidt, Ernst Barlach, Janosch, Robert Gernhardt and John Lennon.
+In a separate series of exhibitions, the museum attracts much attention with its presentation of other artists who have worked in more than one creative discipline.
+Among those artists with dual or even multiple talents who have been shown in the past at the museum are such diverse personalities as Johann Wolfgang von Goethe, Hermann Hesse, Gottfried Keller, Arno Schmidt, Ernst Barlach, Janosch, Robert Gernhardt, John Lennon, Markus Lüpertz or Cornelia Funke.

 Jan - March: Tues - Sun 11 am - 5 pm

 April - Dec: Daily 10 am - 5 pm

 Every first Sunday of the month at 2 -3 pm and on request.

 You will find a complete price list here.

 Günter Grass-House, Forum for Literature and Visual Arts